Student influence and representation

 You can find the official text of the law here and an unofficial English translation here.

-The legislation makes no distinction between doctoral students and bachelor and masters students.
+In terms of student representation, the legislation makes no distinction between doctoral students and bachelor and masters students.
 However, in practice, one area where conditions are different for doctoral students is compensation for the work.
 The Association of Swedish Higher Education Institutions provides guidelines for how prolongation should be handled for doctoral students involved ins student representation.
 These guidelines are not binding, and universities may do things differently.
 You can find the guidelines here.
+The guidelines state a recommended amount for prolongation for national and international represenattion duties, assert that HEIs determine the amount of prolongation for their internal representative positions, and what are the alternatives if a monetary compensation is paid.
+For a general overview on prolongation, check out our page prolongation.